Our quarterly newsletter, along with our web sites and

 to the specific photo file name if there is a possibility of

-Include the particulars of the photographer, and, if needed,
+Include the particulars of the photographer, and, state that

 Examine the photos that you are considering with a critical eye